-We are committed to helping your business succeed.
+We are committed to helping your business reach its potential.
 Our dedicated business banking professionals can help you find the right product to meet your business’ needs.
-To learn more about employee benefits, please call 1-800-428-7463, visit us online, or visit your nearest Citizens Bank Branch.
+To learn more about employee benefits, please call 1-800-428-7463, visit us online, or visit your nearest Citizens Bank branch.